supervisely/docs/collaboration/teams.md

 At every moment you work in particular workspace and all projects, neural networks and tasks you create become a part of the current workspace and the current team.

 Workspaces do not provide any access permissions or roles mechanisms, unlike teams.

 ![](workspaces.png)

-The current team and workspace are visible in the white stripe at the top and you can switch by hovering the cursor there and selecting the item
+The current team and workspace are visible in the white stripe at the top and you can switch by hovering the cursor there and selecting the item.

 ![](switch-team-workspace.png)